30 English Proverbs About Love To Express What’s in Your Heart

 This proverb does not only apply to romantic love, but it is most often used in this way.
 People say this proverb when they are perplexed as to why a person is in love with another person.
 In this case, beauty could be physical, intellectual, emotional, personality-related or something else.

 This proverb can be said by someone in love or by someone on the outside of the relationship who is trying to understand the relationship.
 Like “beauty is in the eye of the beholder,” it is often said when the reason for desire, attraction and love is unclear.

 A person who is blind in love fails to see any faults in the person they are in love with.
 This proverb is often used by friends or family members who can clearly see the bad parts of a relationship that the people in love do not notice.

 9. All you need is love.

-This is both the title and lyrics of a famous song by the British rock band, The Beatles.
+This is both the title and lyrics of a famous song by The Beatles.
 It was released in 1967.
 Today, it is commonly quoted in casual conversations about love.
 This proverb means that nothing in life is more important than giving and receiving love.